egansou/Ocaml-functions-and-Data/README.md

 let empty_ptree f : 'a ptree = (f, Leaf)
 ```

-You can modify the code from your `int_tree` functions to implement some functions on `ptree`.
+Modify the code from your `int_tree` functions to implement some functions on `ptree`.
 Remember to use the bundled comparison function!

 #### pinsert x t
 - **Type**: `'a -> 'a ptree -> 'a ptree`